 Even though we mean well, there may be times when we cannot help.
 Despite our best intentions, we can unwittingly say or do the wrong thing that causes a flashback, and it can leave everyone feeling a little worse for wear.

 These are some things to consider when supporting a loved one with PTSD.

 - Don’t blame the disorder.
 PTSD can have many effects on other areas of your life, such as your finances or social life, but remember that your loved one is not experiencing these things on purpose.
 It is crucial to stay positive and focused on healthy treatment so your loved one can overcome the battle and establish a new normal life.

 - Don’t minimize.
-PTSD can be expressed through a number of different behaviors and fears that may not make sense to the person’s family and friends.
+PTSD can be expressed through many different behaviors and fears that may not make sense to the person’s family and friends.
 However, as a loved one, it’s your job to love and support that person through this difficult time, no matter whether you understand it or not.